 Size doesn't only matter where fonts are concerned.
 To ensure the PDF looks sharp across all screen sizes we recommend exporting your PDF at 150 pixels per inch.

 Links are important in your digital flipbooks.
-Today's online consumer expects to be able to click through documents or images to purchase the products they click on and shop directly from your catalog.
+Today's online consumer expects retail content to be shoppable.
+So play into that expecation by ensuring products can be clicked on and shopped directly from your catalog.

 If you don't have any links in your PDF, don't worry.
 You can easily plug them in manually within the flipbook platform.